 Historia

-In 1157, Owain Gwynedd encamped with his army at Basingwerk before facing the forces of Henry II at the Battle of Ewloe.
-The Welsh prince stayed in the abbey because of its strategic importance, blocking the route that Henry II had to overcome.
-In the fights that followed, Owain crashed the English near Ewloe.
-In 1188, Gerald of Wales, a monk, chronicler, linguist and writer visited the abbey, traveling through Wales with the Archbishop of Canterbury to gather support for the crusade to the Holy Land.
-He described Basingwerk as a small, unremarkable community.
+In 1157, Prince Owain of Gwynedd set up a military camp at Basingwerk.
+Before facing king Henry II’s forces, he also intended to fortify the abbey or nearby castle with an earth rampart.
+The Welsh ruler stayed at the abbey because of its strategic importance, blocking the route Henry II’s army had to take.
+In the ensuing fighting, Owain defeated the English near Ewloe, but the peace treaty still led to unfavorable border changes.
+As a result, Basingwerk passed to the English and was once again occupied by Owain’s forces in 1166.
+In 1188, a more peaceful visit to the abbey was paid by Giraldus Cambrensis or Gerald of Wales, a monk, chronicler, linguist, and writer, traveling through Wales with the Archbishop of Canterbury to gather support for a crusade to the Holy Land.
+He described Basingwerk Abbey as a small, unremarkable monastic house.

 In the first half of the thirteenth century, the abbey was under the patronage of Llywelyn the Great, Prince of Gwynedd.
-His son Dafydd ap Llywelyn gave the monastery the Well of St. Winefrid with the pilgrimage chapel, and the monks used the Holywell stream to run the mill and process wool from their sheep.
+This was a period of intensive construction works on the stone monastery church and the claustrum rooms, which the prince probably supported.
+His son Dafydd ap Llywelyn in 1240 gave the monastery the Well of St. Winefrid with the pilgrimage chapel, thanks to which the monks used the Holywell stream to run the mill and process wool from their sheep.
 Later, they benefited greatly from the pilgrimage movement.
-Even King Henry V came here on foot in 1416, who made a pilgrimage from Shrewsbury to Holywell, while in 1461 another ruler, Edward VI, paid a visit.
+In 1416 even King Henry V came to Holywell on a barefoot pilgrimage from Shrewsbury, while in 1461 another English ruler, Edward VI Tudor, paid a visit.

 In the 70s and 80s of the 13th century the abbey suffered heavy losses during the Welsh – English wars.
 In 1284, King Edward gave a compensation of £ 100 for this reason, although the revenues of the devastated monastery were low at the end of the 13th century.
 The situation was improved by permits obtained from the English kings for weekly markets and yearly fairs.
 The king also favored Basingwerk by inviting the abbots to parliamentary sessions in London.
 It was one of only four Welsh abbeys that were honored in this way, although in the fourteenth century it was often in debt.